Today I’m sharing something to help your kids keep quiet in church: A free sermon notes printable for children.

-Well, we weren’t disappointed.
+Well, we were NOT disappointed.

 The music was great.
 The sermon was great.
 But what I appreciated most was the people in the congregation.

-They reminded me of the Bereans who were praised in the book of Acts:
+They reminded me of the Bereans, who were praised in the book of Acts.

-“Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.”
+“Now the Berean Jews were of more noble character than those in Thessalonica.
+For they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.”
 (Acts 17:11, NIV)

-So I designed this printable, for that very purpose, and am posting it here so others can use it, too.
+So I designed this printable, for that very purpose.
+And am posting it here so others can use it, too.

 You may choose to print full sheets or two copies per page.